OSHA Citations are on the Rise: Avoid Them with Good Process Safety Management

-When preparing for higher OSHA inspection rates like those experienced during the Obama era, it’s crucial for employers to understand the difference between personal safety and process safety and take key steps to enhance their internal safety management processes.
+When preparing for an OSHA inspection, it’s crucial for employers to understand the difference between personal safety and process safety and take key steps to enhance their internal safety management processes.

 What is process safety management (PSM)?

 Across most industries, worker safety is often focused on preventing personal injury caused by lower-level, more common hazards such as slippery floors or incorrect use of equipment.
 In high-risk industries, such as manufacturing, utility services and chemicals, where the release of toxic, flammable or reactive chemicals is possible, greater attention needs to be given to preventing these large-scale and potentially catastrophic workplace incidents.

 As a hiring client, it is your responsibility to understand the safety risks and requirements for your business and take the appropriate actions to keep your staff, contractors, visitors and the surrounding environment safe from process safety hazards.
 Process safety management (PSM) is the 14-step process by which through analysis and revision of operating procedures, incident investigation, employee and contractor training, emergency planning and safety audits, you can avoid risky incidents and violation-related fines and penalties, set forth by OSHA.

 When it comes to worker safety on the job site, the hiring company is often the one held liable.
 Beyond the financial cost of cleaning up and repairing damage from a hazardous incident such as a fire or explosion, the resulting reputational damage can have an even greater impact on the company.